 Now let's try to make it a bit more cheerful and to make sense of it.

 You can split up the User Panel in different areas: some of them are really crowded but the colors should help you make out which is which.

-- The Blue boxes is where news go: on the right sidebar of the panel you can find the latest post on the A/I collective blog, ie where you can find something we think it's important for you to know, including hardware or software failures; on the bottom part of the panel you can find a three fold news areas, including the latest post about noblogs sysadmin news, the latest post from the noblogs community and the latest topic from our support forums
+- The Blue boxes is where news go: on the right sidebar of the panel you can find the latest post on the A/I collective blog, ie where you can find something we think it's important for you to know, including hardware or software failures; on the bottom part of the panel you can find a three fold news areas, including the latest post about noblogs sysadmin news and the latest post from the noblogs community.

 - Below the bottom blue boxes you can find a single Yellow box: here is where you can change the language your panel uses.
 By default it's set to the language your browsers shows to understand, but it can be wrong.
 If you want to know how to change the User Panel's language, see below.

 - In the top part of the page the Green box shows you where you can find support, documentation, howtos and anything that could help you sort problems you are facing with our services.
 The same resources can be found in our Support page.

 - Just under the green box there's a single Purple box marking the link to ask for more stuff from A/I: if you already have a mailbox but would like to open up a website or a mailing list, that's the link you have to click.
 Before you do, i suggest you stroll over our policy and manifesto, just to be sure you are about to know what you are getting messed with.
 You sure?
 Go on and click on the link then.